orlevii/mlserving/README.md

 <a name="endpoints"></a>
 ## Your First Endpoint
-When using jarvis-core, it is easy to set up new endpoints.
+When using jarvis, it is easy to set up new endpoints.

 The most basic layer is a `Router`, once you add your routes to your router, you can register it to your application:
 ```python